sasank-pankam/PeerConnect/docs/core/connectivity.md

 # Connectivity Check Module Documentation

-This module implements connectivity checking for remote peers.
+Connectivity checking for remote peers.
 It verifies whether a peer is reachable using a two-step process: first via a UDP-based "ping" (using the requests endpoint) and then-if necessary-by attempting a TCP connection.
 The module is designed to track and manage these connectivity checks using a singleton class, ensuring that recent checks are reused and that pending checks are properly canceled during shutdown.

 ---